U-571 (film): Historical inaccuracies

 The film portrays the U-boat sailors machine-gunning British merchant crewmen of the ship they sank; although Wassner clearly dislikes giving the order, and some of his men are just as unhappy as he is, Wassner argues that because the boat is so badly crippled, short on crew members and supplies, with sensitive information aboard, it is too risky to leave the British survivors to possibly report the U-boat's position.
 The shooting of survivors could also be seen more as mercy killings rather than leaving them to die.
-As shown later with Taylor and his crew keeping Wassner alive; sabotage is a possibility as well.
+As shown later with Tyler and his crew keeping Wassner alive; sabotage is a possibility as well.
 In reality, U-boat crewmen are far more often known to have assisted survivors with food, directions and occasionally medical aid.
 Such assistance only stopped after Admiral Karl Dönitz issued the "Laconia order" following a US air attack on U-boats transporting injured survivors under a Red Cross flag in 1942.
 German U-boat crews were thereafter under War Order No. 154 not to rescue survivors, which parallelled Allied policy.
 Afterward, U-boats still occasionally provided aid for survivors.
 In fact, out of several thousand of sinkings of merchant ships in World War II, there is only one verifiable case of a U-boat's crew deliberately attacking the survivors: that of after the sinking of the Greek ship Peleus in 1944.